-I do recommend sifting your powdered sugar if you plan on piping your frosting.
-Sometimes powdered sugar has clumps in it that don’t break up when you’re mixing your ingredients together, and left unsifted these can clog your piping tips while you’re decorating.
+SAM’S TIP: I don’t always do this, but for best practice I recommend sifting your powdered sugar (after measuring it) if you plan on piping your icing.
+Sometimes powdered sugar has lumps in it that don’t break up when mixing your ingredients together, and left unsifted these can clog your piping tips while you’re decorating.
 There are few things as frustrating as trying to pry a pocket of sugar out of your piping tip so you don’t have to dump out the whole bag and start over!

 How to Make Chocolate Sugar Cookies